 The course will be organized such that, ideally, each class period will include [i] "interactive" lecture, [ii] discussion time or [iii] response time.
 Students will be asked to intensively prepare a certain text or part of a text for the next class period.
-During the first part of each class we will discuss theoretical texts; during the second part of each class we will either deal with films or plays.

 The class and my lectures are solely based on the texts selected for class and require a thorough study and preparation of the material.
 I will primarily lecture on the readings, which will help you to more fully understand the texts.
 Therefore it is not sufficient for students to come to class without having prepared the texts.
 And indeed, in your papers and in the exam you have to demonstrate whether you have appropriately prepared the readings selected for each lecture.